aekeus/colint/README.md

 colint defines a set of classes and functions useful for collective intelligence / artificial intelligence tasks. (classification, regression, estimation etc...)

+This repository was inspired by the book Collective Intelligence by Toby Segaran 2007.

 # example

 ```